rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/PolicyObj.md

   - Specifies the data type level results.
 - assetMetadata: AssetMetadata
   - Specifies the metadata of the asset.
+- objectType: DataGovObjectType
+  - Specifies the object type of the asset.
 - id: System.String
 - folderChildConnection: FileResultConnection
 - fileResultConnection: FileResultConnection